algorandfoundation/algokit-avm-vscode-debugger/README.md

 ### Via VS Code Marketplace

-1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=algorandfoundation.algokit-avm-debugger). {TODO: TWEAK URL}
+1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=algorandfoundation.algokit-avm-vscode-debugger).
 2. Follow the next steps in the [Usage](#usage) section.

 ### For Development